anapalloma/anapalloma/README.md

 ### Hi there 👋

-My name is Ana Palloma, I am a Python Full Stack Development.
+My name is Ana Palloma, I am a Data Analyst.

 ---